croian/mouseless/mouseless_documentation.md

 - open Mouseless (e.g. via spotlight search)
 - read/agree to the terms of service
 - start trial or activate
-- give mouseless the `Accessibility` permission when prompted
+- give Mouseless the `Accessibility` permission when prompted
 - **restart the application** for permissions to take effect
 - enjoy!

 ### Intel macs, macOS 13 and below

 I am working on an [Intel Mac](https://github.com/croian/mouseless-issues/issues/2) build!
-Currently, mouseless will only run on Apple silicon.
+Currently, Mouseless will only run on Apple silicon.

 Support for MacOS 13 and below is also being worked on.

-## Using mouseless
+## Using Mouseless

 **Note:** these docs currently show the default keybindings.
 If a command is unassigned by default, the command name is used instead.

-**To view/edit the keybindings** and other options, choose `Edit config...` from the mouseless menu in the status bar / system tray, **OR** press `Tab` (`edit config` command) while the overlay is showing.
+**To view/edit the keybindings** and other options, choose `Edit config...` from the Mouseless menu in the status bar / system tray, **OR** press `Tab` (`edit config` command) while the overlay is showing.

 ### The overlay